 What is Ripple and Ripple Factor?
 Formula of Ripple Factor

 Ripple factor is the ratio of AC Plus DC components to DC components in the rectified waveform.
-In this article, we will learn what is ripple, ripple factor, ripple factor formula & its derivation.
+In this article, we will learn what ripple, ripple factor, ripple factor formula & its derivation.

 What is Ripple?

-Reasons of ripples in DC output?
+Reasons for ripples in DC output?

 waveform of ripples in dc